hillaryfraley/test-mvd-template/pages/mydoc/mydoc_reference.md

 sidebar: mydoc_sidebar
 permalink: mydoc_reference.html
 folder: mydoc
 summary: The *Reference* includes all the information users need to know to use your endpoints.
 That means you'll repeat the information below for each endpoint in your API.
-Tables are written in HTML, with rows formatted to accept Markdown.
 ---

 ## [Retrieve a record]